I love children’s books with a passion, but I especially love picture books!

 From James Herriot, the author of All Creatures Great and Small, this collection of children’s stories enchants my animal-loving girls.
 With beautiful illustrations and written dialogue that makes you want to practice your British accent, these fun animal adventures hold everybody’s attention.

 A Treasury of Children’s Literature

 This treasury is the perfect introduction to the classics, with dozens of rhymes, poems, fables, and stories like The Nutcracker, Peter Pan, Goldilocks and Robert Louis Stevenson’s A Child’s Garden of Verses.

-I cannot even put my love for the works of Robert McCloskey into words, but his stories are my very favorites, and his illustrations stand on their own as some of the most charming in our library as well.
+I cannot even put my love for the works of Robert McCloskey into words, but his stories are my favorites, and his illustrations stand on their own as some of the most charming in our library.
 If I could only have a few books, this would be among them (with the Virginia Lee Burton collection by its side!).